delanorr/xevaluator/README.md

-# XEvaluator
+# xEvaluator

 Environment for evaluation of explainability methods in data streams.

 Results included in *Approaches to Robust Online Explanations* paper can be found in `results` directory.
 They were generated with `experiments.py`.

-NOTICE: Not all of the configurations of the evaluator work.
+NOTICE: Not all possible configurations of the evaluator work.
 There are still some missing checks.

-## Features:
+## Features
 - Extensible
     - inclusion of additional attribution schemes
     - for example, an attribution scheme which assumes that output `y = ax` is linearly dependent on attributions (`a`) and data points (`x`) with Gaussian prior and likelihood